Palatinate (region): Pennsylvania Dutch

 Many Pennsylvania Dutchmen are descendants of Palatine immigrants.
 The Pennsylvania Dutch language, spoken by the Amish, Mennonites, and Fancy Dutch in the United States, is derived primarily from the Palatine German language which many Mennonite refugees brought to Pennsylvania in the years 1717 to 1732.
-The only existing Pennsylvania German newspaper, Hiwwe wie Driwwe, was founded 1996 in the village of Ober-Olm, close to Mainz, the state capital, and is published bi-annually as a cooperation project with Kutztown University of Pennsylvania.
+The only existing Pennsylvania German newspaper, Hiwwe wie Driwwe, was founded 1996 in the village of Ober-Olm, close to Mainz, the state capital, and is published bi-annually as a cooperation project with Kutztown University.
 In the same village one can find the headquarters of the German-Pennsylvanian Association.

 Many more Palatines emigrated in the course of the 19th century, and the great majority of them to North America, so that in the US temporarily "Palatine" was a common designation for German Americans.
 Johann Heinrich Heinz (1811–1891), the father of Henry John Heinz who founded the H. J. Heinz Company in Pittsburgh, Pennsylvania, emigrated from Kallstadt, Palatinate, to the United States in 1840.